dustinpfister/blog_posts/_posts/canvas-example.md

 ### 3.30 - [Hyper casual to the black](/2020/09/19/canvas-example-hyper-casual-to-the-black/)

 My first canvas example of a hyper casual game where a ship just keeps moving out into space.
+The idea came to me to just have a simple little project where a ship is moving at a given rate, and I just have a simple expression that tells me how long it will take to get to a given point at that given rate.

 ### 3.31 - [The limits of 2d images](/2019/12/11/canvas-example-image-limits/)